 When most tourists cut south from the broad swath of interstate pavement on I-70 onto Highway 128, they have one thing on their minds: Moab.
-They want to go off-roading, mountain biking or rafting … Just an hour to go.
+They want to go off-roading, mountain biking or rafting.
+Just an hour to go …

+A lone highway sign points the way down a short road leading to a five-site campground.
 No amenities other than toilets and a few tables mark the pay site.
-Despite its simplicity, rarely have I seen such memorable sunrises and sunsets as I have when camping in the Fishers while overlooking the Colorado Plateau.
+Despite its simplicity, rarely have I seen such memorable sunrises and sunsets as I have while camping in the Fishers overlooking the Colorado Plateau.

-A short line of steps leads out of camp toward the Titan, the largest tower in the group.
+The bulbous, vertical Fisher Towers turn fiery red when the light hits them just right.
+A short line of steps leads out of camp toward The Titan, the largest tower in the group.
 The first time this muddy tower was climbed was in May 1962.

 Hiking here in this maze-like chasm, complete with ladders to get past the steeps, is unforgettable and strongly recommended.
-Just don’t come in summer, as it’s too hot.
+Just don’t come in the summer, as it’s too hot.

-For moderate to experienced climbers, the main draw of the Fisher Towers is to reach the top of Ancient Art.
-This must-do tower, known for its corkscrew summit — that is somehow climbable — looks like it’s about to crumble to the ground.
-And in some ways it is; many of the towers in this group shrink a few inches a year due to rainfall.
+Many days of the year, climbers can be seen high on the towers.
+For moderate to experienced climbers, the main draw of the Fisher Towers is reaching the top of Ancient Art.
+This must-do tower, known for its corkscrew summit (which is somehow climbable), looks like it’s about to crumble to the ground.
+And in some ways, it is: Many of the towers in this group shrink a few inches a year due to rainfall.

 In fact, on July 31, 2014, the 40-foot-tall formation known as The Cobra lost its broad head during a storm.
 The Cobra is in the vicinity of Ancient Art.
 This makes the Towers a must-see site and an example of our ever-changing world.

-Though hideously exposed, Ancient Art is secure and safe climbing, at least by Fisher’s standards.
+Though hideously exposed, Ancient Art is secure and safe climbing, at least by Fisher standards.
 It has many protection bolts and overall is not particularly difficult to get up or down — that is, if the wind isn’t howling.

-“ln all of Canyonlands, no single grouping of towers is as grand and majestic as the Fishers; but by the same token, no other group of towers is as intimidating or outright dirty as these mud covered giants,” the late Eric Bjørnstad wrote in Rock Climbing Desert Rock III: Moab to Colorado National Monument.
+Though there are countless other routes to choose from in the Fishers, most are extremely difficult. “ln all of Canyonlands, no single grouping of towers is as grand and majestic as the Fishers; but by the same token, no other group of towers is as intimidating or outright dirty as these mud covered giants,” the late Eric Bjørnstad wrote in “Rock Climbing Desert Rock III: Moab to Colorado National Monument.”